Cloud Security Best Practices: An In-Depth Expert Guide

 So, when creating your cloud security strategy, you must:

-• Include solutions for cloud backup and disaster recovery
+- Develop a cloud backup and disaster recovery plan

 You can team up with a reliable cloud service provider who offers in-built cloud computing security protocols and follows the highest levels of the industry-best practices.
 While selecting your cloud service provider, you must check their certifications and security compliances.